 Know the directions.
 Montreal has a confusing way of referring to directions.
 "North" in Montreal usually means northwest or even west sometimes.
 This is why Montreal is also referred to as the only city where the Sun sets in the north.
 Make sure you keep this local quirk in mind when asking for directions.

+Buy travel insurance or travel medical insurance.
 Medical emergencies and trip cancellations can ruin your trip.
 Insurance makes sure they don't become a financial burden too.
 Enter some basic information about your trip, compare a wide variety of applicable plans, and select the one that best meets your own personal needs.